-Getting Started - REST- NO running around and visiting everyone the first 2 weeks
+Getting Started - REST- NO constant running around and visiting everyone the first 2 weeks

 If Puppy Will Be Home Alone Over 3 Hours Aday You Need To Provide Visual and Audio Stimulation

-Place the puppy playpen near a television and put on a news chnanel or childrens channel so the puppy can hear voices and see people.
+Place the puppy playpen near a television and put on a news or children's channel so the puppy can hear voices and see people.
 Placement of playpen near a window so the puppy can see outside as well as baby mobiles hooked to top of playpen will provide visuals.
-A radio can provide Audio.
-Puppies are babies and being home alone too many hours is harmful to their emtional well being.
+A radio can provide audio.
 Your puppy will not be depressed if you provide sound and visual stimulation while you are at work.
-On extra small puppies you will need someone to go home after a gfew hours puppy has been alone and give supplimentation.
-A new puppy should not be alone longer then 3 hours aday for the first month you have the puppy at home, without some kind of break with a baby sitter or relative visiting.
-If you must be gone longer then 3 hours please have someone go home once during the day to vist the puppy .
-Puppies grow each month and this is a temporay situation.
-Each month your puppy can stay home alone longer by anpther hour .
-AFTER you know how well your puppy eats and your puppy is not losing weight, is happy, then up to 5 hours alone each day may be okay.
-Of course use television and other entertainment.
+On extra small puppies you will need someone to go home middle of day to give puppy supplementation.
+Puppies grow each month and this is a temporary situation..

-If both owners work, Please consider setting up infoor monitor system so you can watch your puppy from work
+If both owners work, Please consider setting up indoor monitor system so you can watch your puppy from work

 If you are gone longer then a few hours aday ( while puppy is under 5 months) OR of your puppy is extra tiny then you should take extra precautions such as a monitoring system and hiring someone to go and play with your puppy and provide supplement middle of the day.
 Remember puppies grow but as long as the puppy is a baby they should not be home alone longer then 3 hours ( micro teacup) a or 4 hours( teacup/tiny toy) unless someone goes in to play with them and to give a supplement, Each month that goes by an extra hour can be added to the amount of time you are gone each day without needing to have someone go in or give a supplement,